marcoedomingos/smart_calendar/README.md

 # Smart_Calendar
 ## _Smart_Calendar_

-Smart_Calendar is a widget that show the calendar, with the possibility of selecting multiples days, change the month or year with simple dynamic.
+Smart_Calendar is a library that show the calendar, with the possibility of selecting multiples days, change the month or year with simple dynamic.

 ## Features